abcsFrederick/l2p/README.md

 a2a(genelist,fromspecies,tospecies) # return list of source species genes and return list of orthologs for destination species

 # Convenience Functions:
-l2pu(list,universe)         # return data frame with proabilities with list of genes and user specified universe l2pwcats(list,categeories)  # return data frome with categories specified l2puwcats(list,universe,categories) # same as l2pwcats but also with a universe l2pver                              # return l2p version
+l2pu(list,universe)         # return data frame with probabilities with list of genes and user specified universe l2pwcats(list,categeories)  # return data frome with categories specified l2puwcats(list,universe,categories) # same as l2pwcats but also with a universe l2pver                              # return l2p version